pilif42/sparkTutorials/README.md

 - TODOs in order:
-    - logs to file in the sandbox: see TODO left in log4j.properties
+    - logs to file in the sandbox: see TODO left in log4j.properties and TODO above
     - start at LIVE DEBUGGING
     - https://fr.hortonworks.com/tutorial/hadoop-tutorial-getting-started-with-hdp/